brianhaddad/brianhaddad.github.io/README.md

 * I am working on my own take on the gamified pomodoro timer.
 I call it [Idle Pomodoro Adventure](/games/idle_pomodoro_adventure.htm).
 This is a work in progress, but woodcutting and foraging are mostly fully implemented, with more features on the way.
 It already works fine as a pomodoro timer.

-* I have adapted some puzzles, some for use in lessons and some for fun.
+* I have adapted some puzzles from another project I created for loved ones.
+Some are for use in lessons and some are for fun.
 They can be found [here](/puzzles/index.html).